swharden/AliCalcJS/README.md

-# AliCalc-JS
+# AliCalcJS

-**AliCalc is an aliquot calculator for electrophysiology experiments.** This repository implements AliCalc as a progressive web application (PWA) using React (JavaScript).
+**AliCalcJS is an aliquot calculator for electrophysiology experiments.** This repository implements AliCalc as a progressive web application (PWA) using React (JavaScript).

 > **⚠️ Update: AliCalcJS has been replaced by [AliCalc](https://github.com/swharden/AliCalc) (A .NET Blazor project)**